Haptic Transparency and Interaction Force Control for a Lower-Limb Exoskeleton: System Description and Modeling

 \subsection{Parameter Estimation}

 Inertial parameters such as mass, mass moment of inertia, and center of mass (CoM) locations of each link were estimated from the CAD model of the ExoMotus-X2 exoskeleton.
 Dynamic terms such as $\mt{M}$, $\mt{b}$, and $\mt{g}$ are defined as a function of these parameters, adjustable link lengths, and instantaneous joint states.
 Their values are calculated at every time instant.
 Some of these parameters are presented in Table~\ref{tab:x2_params}.
-Note that the largest inertias come from the apparent inertia of the motor rotors due to the high gear reduction ratios.
+Note that the largest inertias come from the apparent rotor inertia which is proportional to the square of the reduction ratio (RR = 122.5).

 The high gear ratios also result in significant friction at each joint.
 Friction at the joints is modeled as viscous friction combined with Coulomb friction as a function of joint speed,

 where $\dot{\mt{\theta}}$ is the vector of joint velocities and $\mt{c_0}$ and $\mt{c_1}$ are the vectors of Coulomb and viscous coefficients, respectively.
 The symbol $\odot$ indicates element-wise Hadamard product.